ibm-cloud-docs/vpc/block_storage_is_profiles.md

 # Block storage profiles
 {: #block-storage-profiles}

 When you provision {{site.data.keyword.block_storage_is_short}} secondary volumes by using the {{site.data.keyword.cloud_notm}} console, CLI, or API, you specify an IOPS profile that best meets your storage requirements.
 Profiles are available as three predefined IOPS tiers or as custom IOPS.
+All profiles are backed by solid-state drives (SSDs).
 IOPS tiers provide reliable IOPS/GB performance for volumes up to 2 TB capacity.
 You can also specify a custom IOPS profile and define volume capacity and IOPS within a range.
 {:shortdesc}

 Data volumes are also available with capacities greater than 2000 GB.
 This is a beta feature that is available for evaluation and testing purposes.
-See [Expanded capacity IOPs tiers (Beta)](#tiers-beta) for more information.
+See [Expanded capacity IOPS tiers (Beta)](#tiers-beta) for more information.
 {:beta}

-All profiles are backed by solid-state drives (SSDs).

-## IOPs tiers
+## IOPS tiers
 {: #tiers}

 Block storage data volumes have three predefined IOPS tiers you can select when creating a volume.
+These profiles are backed by solid-state drives (SSDs).

 Choose the profile that provides optimal performance for your compute workloads.
 Table 1 describes the IOPS performance you can expect when create volumes in your availability zone.

-There are no guaranteed minimum IOPS for block storage IOPS tier profiles.
-However, boot volumes are guaranteed a minumum of 100 IOPS.
-Additional factors can affect your volume performance.
-For more information, see [Block Storage for VPC capacity and performance](/docs/vpc?topic=vpc-capacity-performance).
-{: note}

 | IOPS Tier | Workload | Volume size | Max IOPS |
 |-----------|----------|-------------|----------|